Heat Pump vs. Furnace in Southern California: The Honest Buyer's Guide

 - Income between 80-150% AMI: up to $4,000 rebate

-Check current California program status at the California Public Utilities Commission website.
-Availability varies by utility territory and changes as program funding shifts.
+Check current California program status through the CEC's IRA Residential Energy Rebate Programs page.
+Availability varies by region and changes as program funding shifts.

 Operating Costs Over Time